 - Implement a perfect pingPONG.
-Consider the following details: - Experiment with the different trials presented in the class notes. - Develop a solution with the following properties: - Use three threads (one thread for the main program, that is the referee, and one thread for each player). - 2 The referee starts the game (with a message to the screen). - 3 The players write their pings and PONGs, respectively. - The referee stops the game after a certain amount of time has elapsed (again writing a message to the screen). - (5) The players exchange the ball at most one more time.
+Consider the following details: - Experiment with the different trials presented in the class notes.
+(Observe and take notes of their properties.) - Develop a solution with the following properties: - Use three threads (one thread for the main program, that is the referee, and one thread for each player). - On the referee starts the game (with a previous message to the screen). - 3 The players write their pings and PONGs, respectively. - The referee stops the game after a certain amount of time has elapsed (again writing previously a message to the screen).